department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/how-to-use-benefits/vettec-high-tech-program.md

 -	Tuition for a full-time high-tech training program
 -	Money for housing during your training

-- The program doesn't count against your GI Bill entitlement, and you need only one day of unexpired GI Bill benefits to participate
+**If you attend your training program in person,** your housing stipend will be equal to the monthly military Basic Allowance for Housing (BAH) for an E-5 with dependents.
+This is based on the zip code where you attend your training.

-If you attend your training program in person, your housing stipend will be equal to the monthly military Basic Allowance for Housing (BAH) for an E-5 with dependents, based on the zip code of where you attend your training.
-If you participate in an online program, your stipend will be half of the BAH national average for an E-5 with dependents.
+**If you participate in an online program,** your stipend will be half of the BAH national average for an E-5 with dependents.
 **Note:** If you don't attend a training for a full month, we'll prorate your housing payment for the days you train.

 ---------